oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

      weblogic.domainUID=sample-domain1
    ```

-    We name and label secrets using their associated domain UID for two reasons:
+    You name and label secrets using their associated domain UID for two reasons:
      - To make it obvious which secret belongs to which domains.
      - To make it easier to clean up a domain.
 Typical cleanup scripts use the `weblogic.domainUID` label as a convenience for finding all the resources associated with a domain.